Jeff Robinson (American football)

-Jeffrey William Robinson (born February 20, 1970) is a former American football long snapper, tight end and defensive end.
-He played college football at the University of Idaho where was a four-year starter defensive end and was drafted in the fourth round of the 1993 NFL Draft by the Denver Broncos with the 98th overall pick.
+Jeffrey William Robinson (born February 20, 1970) is an American former professional football player who was a long snapper, tight end and defensive end in the National Football League (NFL).
+He played college football for the Idaho Vandals as a four-year starter at defensive end.
+He was selected in the fourth round of the 1993 NFL draft by the Denver Broncos with the 98th overall pick.
 Robinson later played for the Dallas Cowboys, Seattle Seahawks and the St. Louis Rams where he earned a Super Bowl ring in Super Bowl XXXIV.

-Early years
+Early life

 Born in Spokane, Washington, Robinson attended Joel E. Ferris High School, where he was a three-time letterman in football for the Saxons.
 He was also a two-time letterman in basketball and baseball, and graduated in 1988.
 In football, Robinson was a three-time All-Greater Spokane League selection as a tight end and as a linebacker.

 College career

 Robinson played college football at the University of Idaho in Moscow, 90 mi south, where he was a member of the Sigma Nu fraternity and majored in finance.
-A sack artist from 1989–92, he brought down opposing quarterbacks 57.5 times in his career, which is the best in Vandals history and nearly 20 better than the next best mark.
+A sack artist from 1989 to 1992, he brought down opposing quarterbacks 57.5 times in his career, which is the best in Vandals history and nearly 20 better than the next best mark.
 Robinson made 90 tackles in the backfield, which ranks second at Idaho, and he gathered 277 total tackles to rank 13th.
-He was voted as the team's Most Valuable Defensive Player three years in a row from 1990–92.
+He was voted as the team's Most Valuable Defensive Player three years in a row from 1990 to 1992.

 As a true freshman in 1988, Robinson redshirted for the season.
 In 1989, as a redshirt freshman, he started nine games, recording 38 tackles, eight sacks, three forced fumbles, three fumble recoveries and three interceptions.
 As a sophomore, he was an All-Big Sky academic selection while winning All-Big Sky and Defensive MVP honors with 83 tackles, 16 sacks and 21 tackles for losses.
 As a junior in 1991, he was named Second-team All-America and First-team All-Big Sky as he recorded 77 tackles, 20 sacks and 28 tackles-for-losses and he was chosen to three All-America teams.
 As a senior in 1992, he was named All-America, All-Big Sky Conference and conference Defensive Player of the Year after ending his senior season with 79 tackles, 13.5 sacks, 27 tackles-for-losses, 35 quarterback pressures, six forced fumbles and five passes defensed.
-The Vandals were 9-2 in the regular season and conference co-champions.
+The Vandals were 9–2 in the regular season and conference co-champions.

 Professional career

-Robinson was selected in the fourth round of the 1993 NFL Draft by the Denver Broncos, as a Defensive end, with the 98th overall pick.
+Robinson was selected in the fourth round of the 1993 NFL draft by the Denver Broncos, as a defensive end, with the 98th overall pick.